MileHacker Logo

 • Leeds has a growing network of cycle lanes and dedicated routes.

-• Helmets are recommended for cyclists.
-Be aware of traffic in the city center.
+• Helmets are recommended for people on bikes.
+Be mindful of traffic in the city center.

 • Turn on lights and reflective gear, especially during low illumination conditions.

-• No specific "no-go" areas for pedestrians and cyclists during the day; exercise caution at night.
+• No specific "no-go" areas for walkers and cyclists during the day; exercise caution at night.

 Specialized Transportation & Accessibility